Stocks Surge On Tariff Reprieve And Confidence Boost

 Click on chart to enlarge

 This is our main compass, the Domestic Trend Tracking Index (TTI-green line in the above chart).
-It has broken below its long-term trend line (red) by -7.00% and has moved into “Sell” mode as of 4/4/2025.
+It has now broken above and then below its long-term trend line (red) by -0.31% and remains in “Buy” mode, with our new holdings being subject to our trailing sell stops.

 Read More